AzhaghuMaathavan/JS-FrontEnd/React/notes.md

 Context API :
 It is a built-in React feature used to share data across many components without having to pass props manually through every level of the component tree.
 It provides a way to have a "Global State" for your app.

+Eg :

 Steps to use Context :

 1. createContext()
 2. Provider : Brodcasts the data
 3. useContext() : The hook used by child components to receive the data.

+Custom Hooks in React :

+Definition :
+Custom Hook in JavaScript function whose name starts with "use" and that may call other hooks.
+It is a mechanism to extract component logic into reusable functions, allowing you to share stateful logic across multiple components without changing your component hierarchy .

+Explanation :

+In React , we often find ourselves writing the same logic ( like fetching data , handling a form , or checking online status) in many different components .
+Instead of Copy-Pasting that code , we wrap it in a Custom Hook.

+//.....................//

+Definition :
+useReducer is a React Hook used for state management .
+It is a alternative to useState.
+It is usually preferred when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.

+1.State
+Definition : The "Source of Truth" for your component .
+It represents the current data or values at any given moment.

+In your project : In an Expense Tracker , the State is the arrary of expense objects (eg:[{product: "Bread" , price: 20}])